Understanding Strata Fees: Costs, Inclusions and Benefits

 Do I need building insurance if I live in a strata building?

 It is a legal requirement that the Owners Corporation will insure the building and common areas and this is included in the strata fees.
 Always read the fine print of exactly what is and isn't covered by the insurer.
-Remember an owner still need to pay for home contents insurance to cover the interior of their property.
+Remember an owner still needs to pay for home contents insurance to cover the interior of their property.

 DISCLAIMER - The information provided is for guidance and informational purposes only and does not replace independent business, legal and financial advice which we strongly recommend.
 Whilst the information is considered true and correct at the date of publication, changes in circumstances after the time of publication may impact the accuracy of the information provided.
 LJ Hooker will not accept responsibility or liability for any reliance on the blog information, including but not limited to, the accuracy, currency or completeness of any information or links.